Contact homology and virtual fundamental cycles: Implicit atlases

-\begin{definition}[Set of thickening datums $A_\III$] A \emph{thickening datum} $\alpha$ for data as in Setup \ref{setupIII} is identical to a thickening datum for Setup \ref{setupII}.
-This makes sense since in Setup \ref{setupIII}, the identifications \eqref{endmarkingsI}--\eqref{endmarkingsII} are independent of $t$; note also that the definition of a thickening datum does not make reference to $\lambda^t$ or $J^t$.
-We denote by $A_\III(S)$ the set of such thickening datums. \end{definition}
+\begin{definition}[Set of thickening datums $A_\III$] A \emph{thickening datum} $\alpha$ for a connected non-empty $T\in\SSS_\III$ is defined identically as a thickening datum for $T\in\SSS_\II$.
+This makes sense since in Setup \ref{setupIII}, the identifications \eqref{endmarkingsI}--\eqref{endmarkingsII} are independent of $t$ and the definition of a thickening datum does not make reference to $\lambda^t$ or $J^t$.
+We denote by $A_\III(T)$ the set of such thickening datums.
+Note that for any morphism $T\to T'$, there is a tautological identification $A_\III(T)=A_\III(T')$. \end{definition}